CTF Doubles

 - Disabling the carrier's primary weapon (melee + run only) creates the entire flag-trade dynamic — without it, runners just frag everything they see.

-- A warthog with separate driver and gunner positions is the cheapest way to add splatters and rocket kills to the killfeed in one demo.
+- A buggy with separate driver and gunner positions is the cheapest way to add splatters and rocket kills to the killfeed in one demo.

 - Bot role-swap on the fly (offense ↔ defense ↔ vehicle) keeps the match dynamic; static roles produce predictable engagements.